fenichelar/ember-simple-auth-token/README.md

 - `ember-simple-auth` v6 requires calling `session.setup()` in your app's `routes/application.js`

-- if `refreshLeeway` is not set in your app's `config/environment.js`, it will default to 0.05 (3 seconds).
-This will help prevent a race condition where `handleAccessTokenExpiration()` could be called before `refreshAccessToken()` completes, logging the user out.
-You can set `refreshLeeway: 0` in your `config/environment.js`, but this may cause the user to be logged out even if `refreshAccessTokens = true`.
+- if `refreshLeeway` is not set in your app's `config/environment.js`, it will default to 0 seconds.
+This may create a race condition where `handleAccessTokenExpiration()` could be called before `refreshAccessToken()` completes, even if `refreshAccessTokens = true`.
+If this happens, you can set `refreshLeeway` to a positive number in your `config/environment.js` to prevent the user being logged out.

 Previous versions: